grame-cncm/faustwebsite/_posts/2017-08-18-using-webaudio-api.markdown

 {% endhighlight %}

-Look at the [Dynamic OSC](http://faust.grame.fr/modules/dynamic-osc-wasm.html) online page for the complete code of dynamic version of the OSC example seen before.
+Look at the [Dynamic OSC](http://faust.grame.fr/modules/dynamic-osc-wasm.html) page for the dynamic OSC complete code (based on example seen before).
 Look at the [Dynamic Faust compiler](http://faust.grame.fr/modules/faustlive-wasm.html) page for a more complete use-case of the dynamic compiler.

 ### Float denormal handling ###